wikipathways/docker/README.md

 Repository for WikiPathways related Docker files.

- - currently contains Virtuoso Docker only
+ - currently contains Virtuoso Docker only (on development)